charismaaji/crs-responsive-size/readme.md

 </View>
 ```

 But if you want to create square, you need use same width or height.
+Because it based on your width or height device.
 Here's for example

 ```JS
 <View style={{width:responsiveWidth(200), height:responsiveWidth(200)}}>